Desert Moon House:

 The entrance, porch and outdoor kitchen are all located on the east side of the house, so the house blocks the wind most of the time.
 This has all worked very well.

 The house is a single story ranch house.
 There is no crawlspace underneath.
 The floor is built directly on the ground, using a cement slab.
 That is the healthiest method, and also the best for a heavy floor with tile, as well as being most energy efficient for a house with passive solar heating.
 There are plastic tubes embedded in the concrete slab for heating.

 The porch or patio is an important part of an EI house.
 It can serve as a sleeping area while the house is too new to sleep in, or later while repairs take place.
 It also provides a place to store things outside, while mostly protected from the weather.
 It may even be used for long-term storage of items too toxic to keep in the house, or short-term storage of recently purchased items that need to be offgassed.
 It is also a low-cost method to add space to a small house.

-A small outdoor cooking area is placed at one end of the porch, where there is no roof to trap the fumes.
+The owner is extremely sensitive to cooking odors and to electromagnetic radiation (such as from a stove), so a small outdoor cooking area is placed at one end of the porch, where there is no roof to trap the gas fumes.
 It is located right outside the door, with the indoor kitchen located right inside the door.
 The food is prepared inside, and cooked outside.

 The cooking area is equipped with a porch light and electrical outlet, though propane is used for the cooking.
 Stacked concrete blocks provide a small place for the portable stove, which is surrounded by concrete blocks to block the wind.
 The house and the porch roof provide shelter from most winds and rains.
 This arrangement is functional year round, and is only unusable during brief episodes of severe weather.